Utah Summer P-EBT (Pandemic Electronic Benefit Transfer)

 How will my child receive these benefits?

 P-EBT benefits will be issued on an EBT card, similar to a debit card.
-This card will be sent in the mail with instructions for how to activate and use the EBT card.

 When will these benefits be available?
-Are they retroactive?

 Where can I use the P-EBT card?

 The P-EBT card can be used at any retail food store that accepts SNAP EBT cards.
 Utah has more than 1,400 approved retailers that can accept and process SNAP purchases with an EBT card.
 These retailers range from supermarkets to convenience stores and farmer’s markets.
 You can see a list of approved stores in your area by entering your zip code into the retailer locator.

 Can my child still use their school’s summer meal program while receiving P-EBT?